 Tidal ETF Services LLC (the "Administrator"), a Tidal Financial Group company and an affiliate of the Adviser, serves as the Funds' administrator.
 The Administrator is located at 234 West Florida Street, Suite 203, Milwaukee, Wisconsin 53204.
 Pursuant to a Fund Administration Servicing Agreement between the Trust and the Administrator, the Administrator provides the Trust with, or arranges for, administrative, compliance, and management services (other than investment advisory services) to be provided to the Trust and the Board.
-Pursuant to the Fund Administration Servicing Agreement, officer, officers or employees of the Administrator serve as the Trust's principal executive officer, chef compliance officer, and principal financial officer, the Administrator receives a fee based on each Fund's average daily net assets, subject to a minimum annual fee.
+Pursuant to the Fund Administration Servicing Agreement, officers or employees of the Administrator serve as the Trust's principal executive officer, chef compliance officer, and principal financial officer, the Administrator coordinates the payment of Fundrelated expenses, and the Administrator manages the Trust's relationships with its various service providers.
+As compensation for the services it provides, the Administrator receives a fee based on each Fund's average daily net assets, subject to a minimum annual fee.
 The Administrator also is entitled to certain out-of-pocket expenses for the services mentioned above.